fluxninja/aperture/docs/content/concepts/selector.md

 <!-- vale on -->

-### Standalone deployment of Aperture agents
+### Standalone deployment of Aperture Agents

-In this installation mode, Aperture agents are installed as a standalone load management service.
+In this installation mode, Aperture Agents are installed as a standalone load management service.
 Clients call into this service to get load management functionality.
 The selectors in this scenario rely on control points as the distinguishing factor to identify unique features and services.